 First off, the complete name for the lens is the “Tamron 18-270mm f/3.5-6.3 Di II VC PZD (B008) Lens” – while I didn’t mean to offend anyone by shortening it, that’s a bit too much for the title.
 At any rate, for those who don’t know already, Tamron is pretty much the Cadillac of the camera lens world.
 The things they come up with over there are amazing in quality and features; and cost more than one pretty penny.
+In the case the budget exceeds your limit, you can always check out our best digital camera reviews for one more suiting.

 The thing that makes this lens so amazing (other than the obnoxiously long name), is the fact that it has a 15x ratio!
 That means with one lens you can have anything in the equivalent of a 28mm wide angle lens, all the way to a 420mm telephoto lens.
 The super zoom lens does a decent job at maintaining image quality throughout most of the zoom range.
 There is some distortion at full zoom, but that’s pretty much par for the course on a small lens with a large zoom; you’ll really only ever notice it on square or rectangular objects anyways (the sides will appear slightly bowed).
-It’s nothing that would even cause an issue – but it needs to be mentioned here so people understand that there are costs to such a large zoom.
+It’s nothing that would even cause an issue – but it needs to be mentioned here, so people understand that there are costs to such a large zoom.

 Another issue standard on superzoom lenses, is something called “vignetting”.
 This is a pretty much a fancy way of say that the picture will have darker corners, but that’s easily fixed by even a novice at Photoshop.
 It happens the most when you’re trying to have a close focal point, and is less noticeable when you zoom all the way out.
 The image is incredibly sharp in the center of the lens though, and there’s no loss of quality there from the closest focal point, all the way to the highest zoom.
 Chromatic aberration tends to occur at sharp-contrasting transitions in the image corners, but this too can be fixed in Photoshop.

 The “PZD” designation in the name refers to Tamron’s “Piezo Drive”.
-What it is, is an auto focus drive that uses a small piezoelectric motor (or ultrasonic) to control the focusing mechanism with a gear system.
+What it is, is an autofocus drive that uses a small piezoelectric motor (or ultrasonic) to control the focusing mechanism with a gear system.
 While the drive is very quiet, extremely small, and adds almost no weight to the lens, it is not as fast or efficient as a ring style ultrasonic motor (such as Tamron’s own USD motor).
 You can’t use Manual Focus, unless you flip a switch on the lens to allow it, but it’s not that much of an issue for me (although some purists might complain about not being able to be in manual mode all the time).

 When you read the “Di II” in the lens name, that means it’s for use on crop sensor DSLR cameras, and while it can be mounted on a full frame DSLR, the image circle doesn’t cover everything.
 From what I understand (I didn’t have a full frame DSLR available during the test), that will result in much stronger vignetting than you see on a crop sensor DSLR.
 I tried to get one sent in so I could experience this effect myself before posting this, but some things aren’t in the cards.